The GORUCK Bullet (15L) – Our Review

 Despite this, if you’re more into everyday carry than rucking, this capacity can be maximized pretty well, particularly if you use the laptop pocket for its intended purpose.

-Load Capacity Score: 70
+Load Capacity: 70

 Everyday Carry